tbep-tech/State-of-the-Bay/doc/informed-engaged-responsible-community.md

 ## Behavior Change

-Pipe Up! is TBEP’s latest community-based social marketing campaign, aimed at encouraging homeowners and home buyers to inspect, repair or replace aging private lateral sewer lines to prevent sanitary sewer overflows into Tampa Bay and its watershed.
+Pipe Up! is TBEP’s latest community-based social marketing campaign, aimed at encouraging homeowners and home buyers to inspect, repair, or replace aging private lateral sewer lines to prevent sanitary sewer overflows into Tampa Bay and its watershed.

 TBEP keeps the "Scoop the Poop!" campaign alive by making outreach materials available to pet owners and interested campaign ambassadors upon request.